RayeGreene/MyMODMngr/README.md

-# RivalNxt — Marvel Rivals
+# RivalNxt — Marvel Rivals Mod Manager

 One desktop app to manage, activate, and validate Marvel Rivals mods with conflict detection, NexusMods NXM integration, and a fast local database.